OdinMB/SanguinusVtM/README.md

 -- Create characters and character profiles<br/>
 -- Manage character sheets (still missing: Backgrounds, Disciplines, Merits/Flaws)
 - **Rolls**: Can perform rolls according to V20 mechanics.<br/>
--- Dice pools can be given as numbers ('!r 7') or stats ("!rs str bra")<br/>
+-- Define dice pools with numbers ('!r 7') or stats ("!rs str bra")<br/>
--- Stat specialties can be considered ('!r 7 spec')<br/>
+-- Consider stat specialties ('!r 7 spec')<br/>
--- Rolls can be saved and then be performed more quickly<br/>
+-- Save rolls to perform them more quickly<br/>
--- Stat-based rolls and saved rolls can be modified ('!rs str bra -3')<br/>
+-- Modify stat-based rolls and saved rolls ('!rs str bra -3')<br/>
--- A luck score indicates how much the dice gods loved you by comparing your result to 10,000 other rolls with the same paramters.
+-- Learn how much the dice gods love you by looking at the luck score, which compares your result to 10,000 other rolls with the same paramters.
 - **Blood, Willpower, Health**<br/>
 -- Spend and get BP, get notified if you risk hunger frenzy<br/>
 -- Spend WP and restore WP once a week (with admin command)<br/>